Emanuele-20/CV/README.md

 That in some arguable way make you a better software developer or well-rounded person

 ## Hobbies
-- Love play tennis and table football :tennis:
+- Love play tennis and foosball :tennis:
 - Watching NBA :basketball:
 - Prepare pasta recipes, my next team have to try my :spaghetti: